sandhawke/talk-ac-2018/slides.md

 _Examples:_ disclosing business model, investors, jurisdiction

-* Publishers use structured markup in self-labeling themselves and their content, intended to highlight what makes them credible
+* Publishers use structured markup in labeling themselves and their content, intended to highlight what makes them credible
 * See <https://theTrustProject.org/>

 Risks: